Chapter 4: Business & Administration04:20:00 Equipment Inventory Control

 Inventory Deletions: Deletions to the equipment inventory records are necessary when items are traded, sold, lost, obsolete, stolen, destroyed, or declared surplus property.
 With proper documentation and after securing the necessary approvals, the department is relieved of responsibility for the item subject to the following conditions: 1.
 Department heads may recommend the trade-in of equipment.
 The purchasing agent, in coordination with the department head, will make best use of the equipment to be traded.
 All sales of excess equipment will be made by the purchasing agent in accordance with college procedures.
 2. The department head will immediately report the theft or loss of property to the Office of Police and Safety.
 3. Items excess to a department's needs which are not to be transferred to another department are to be listed on a Request for Transfer of Equipment Form and forwarded to Central Receiving.
 Central Receiving will move the equipment to a surplus property location and forward the form to the Director of Budgeting and Purchasing.
 Equipment declared surplus" by a department remains the responsibility of that department until the transfer form is signed by Central Receiving indicating the item has been moved to surplus.
 4. Any equipment being moved from a department in any way must be reported to the Director of Budgeting and Purchasing.

 Physical Inventories: The equipment in each department will be physically checked once each year.
 Any item which is missing and cannot be accounted for must be reported in writing to the proper authorities at Northeast State Community College.

 Equipment Loans: The use of equipment by college personnel at locations outside the building in which it is located is permitted only for college work and only after the Director of Budgeting and Purchasing is notified in writing using the Equipment Checkout Form.
-All uses of college equipment by persons other than college personnel must be approved in writing by the President or someone designated by him/her to make these approvals.
+All uses of college equipment by persons other than college personnel must be approved in writing by the President or someone designated by them to make these approvals.
 A copy of such approval must be sent to the Director of Budgeting and Purchasing.
 All removals must be reported prior to moving the equipment.